 This canonization process of the New Testament is actually another topic that will be addressed later.
 For now, it will be enough to note that it is not really correct to say that the New Testament was written at some point in time.
 Rather, the collection of writings that came to be called the New Testament was produced during some period of time.

 So, point #1, when were the writings of the New Testament produced and by who.
 Many of the writings are anonymous, although most have at least traditional authors.
 But, in general, there is some disagreement as to when.
 The primary exception to this is some of Paul’s writings.
 Over half of the letters that are attributed to him are universally accepted as being written by the Apostle Paul.
 And since he died in the mid 60’s they must have been written by then.

 But of most interest to this discussion are the historical books; the four Gospels and the book of Acts.
 Unfortunately, none of these books directly identify the author.
 The names assigned to the gospels are based on fairly early tradition.

 The Destruction of Jerusalem

-One common event mentioned in the gospels that is used to date the gospels concerns the destruction of Jerusalem in A.D.
-70. Matthew, Mark and Luke all record Jesus words forecasting the destruction of Jerusalem.
-Many use this as evidence that these three gospels were written prior to the event, because they give no indication of a fulfillment, and the predictions can’t be made to fit completely with the destruction that occurred in 70.
+One common event mentioned in the gospels that is used to date them concerns the destruction of Jerusalem in A.D.
+70. Matthew, Mark, and Luke all record Jesus’ words forecasting the destruction of Jerusalem.
+Many use this as evidence that these three gospels were written prior to the event, because they give no indication of fulfillment, and the predictions can’t be made to fit completely with the destruction that occurred in 70.